Tutorial on survival modeling with applications to omics data: Survival analysis with high-dimensional input data

+When drawing conclusions on survival differences solely from the univariate Cox model \eqref{eq:Cox}, it is important to adjust the $p$-values of risk features for multiple comparisons to control false positives globally, e.g., by controlling the family-wise error rate (FWER) or false discovery rate (FDR).
+The problem of multiple testing is beyond the scope of this tutorial, but the interested readers are referred to a recent review article \cite{Korthauer2019}.
+We note also that univariate analysis does not consider any relationships between multiple omics features, e.g., potential confounders for survival outcomes \citep{Clark2003}.
+To avoid making seriously misleading conclusions in such cases, it is necessary to perform multivariable survival analysis \citep{Bradburn2003}.

-Multi-omics data can have hundreds of thousands of variables measured at various molecular levels, which challenges classical multivariable regression models for time-to-event endpoints, since the number of variables is larger than the number of patients (i.e. $p\gg n$).
-To proceed with survival analysis, one option is to reduce the dimension of the multi-omics features via unsupervised learning, and then investigate the association of the reduced low-dimensional variables with survival outcomes.
-An alternative approach is to directly use supervised learning methods, such as penalized regressions or sparse Bayesian models (\hyperref[tab:superviseCox]{Table~\ref*{tab:superviseCox}}), which enable the modelling of high-dimensional multi-omics features, and the selection of a few important features associated with survival outcomes.
+Omics data can have hundreds of thousands of variables measured at various molecular levels, which greatly challenges the classical multivariable regression models for time-to-event endpoints, since the number of variables is often much larger than the number of patients (i.e., $p\gg n$).
+To proceed with survival analysis, one option is to reduce the dimensionality of the omics features via unsupervised learning, and then investigate the association of the learned low-dimensional variables with survival outcomes (see next section).
+An alternative approach is to directly use supervised learning methods, such as penalized regressions or sparse Bayesian models (\hyperref[tab:superviseCox]{Table~\ref*{tab:superviseCox}}), which enable the modeling of high-dimensional omics features, and the selection of key important features associated with the survival outcomes.